Nexmo/station/_documentation/en/voice/voice-api/guides/ncco.md

 ]
 ```

-You can also use `onAnswer` in conjunction with `ringbackTone` so that the caller can hear a tone between when the callee answers the call, and when the callee is fully connected into the call:
+You can also use `onAnswer` in conjunction with `ringbackTone` so that the caller can hear a ring back tone between when the callee answers the call, and when the callee is fully connected into the call:

 ```json
 [